-Is the source water surface water or groundwater under the direct influence of surface water? □ Yes □ No
+Is the source water 'surface water' or groundwater under the direct influence of surface water?

+☐ Yes ☐ No

-If no, not applicable
+If no, this section is not applicable

 If yes: - In a table, include a summary of all technical information regarding each treatment process.
 These processes may include, but are not limited to, screening, pre-sedimentation, coagulation, flocculation, sedimentation, filtration, and disinfection.